 Juniors not only have more academic pressure on them and tests to prepare for, but many will add college prep to their extracurriculars.
 Whether that means spending weekends touring campuses or researching schools at night, finding a school that’s the right fit can take up a considerable amount of time.

-Junior year may present a variety of challenges, but figuring out a way to pay for college shouldn’t have to be one of them.
+Junior year challenges students to juggle their extracurricular activities, rigorous academic classes, and standardized testing, on top of applying for college.
+Figuring out a way to pay for college shouldn’t be another challenge.
 As early as junior year, students can start considering the cost of college, and the ways to pay for it.

 Taking time to learn about student loans during college prep can help give juniors a better sense of what lies ahead of them.
 After applying for federal loans and aid, they might need to evaluate additional options to pay for their tuition.
-That could mean picking up a part-time or summer job, or researching scholarships or grants that can help pay tuition.
-It’s important a student knows their full menu of options to pay for school before committing to anyone strategy.
+That could mean saving for college by picking up a part-time or summer job, or researching scholarships or grants that can help pay tuition.
+It’s important a student knows their full menu of options to pay for school before committing to any single strategy.

 Another option available are private student loans.
 SoFi’s private student loans come with no fees and a simple online platform that allows students to repay their loans their way.
 It’s worth noting that students generally exhaust all other options before borrowing a private student loan.